 You don’t want your loop to be too big when using the perfection knot for fly fishing, as it can disturb the water.
 To make a small perfection loop, create the second loop as small as you can in Step 2.

 When would you use a perfection loop?

-You would use perfection loop knots when you want to create a loop at the end of your leader or tippet.
-It’s one of the best knots to use to attach leaders to fly lines or attach a fly to your tippet lines.
+Use perfection loop knots when you want to create a loop at the end of your leader or tippet.
+It’s one of the best knots for attaching leaders to fly lines or attaching a fly to your tippet lines.

-I love this knot because the standing line sits straight as an arrow and when combined with a loop around your fly, creates the best swimming action to entice a fish.
+The perfection loop knot is a fantastic tool for any fly fisherman.
+Its standing line runs straight as an arrow, and when combined with a loop around your fly, it creates an enticing swimming action to lure in fish.